 U.S. SARA THRESHOLD PLANNING QUANTITY: There are no specific Threshold Planning Quantities for any component of this product.
 The default Federal MSDS submission and inventory requirement filing threshold of 10,000 lbs.
 (4,540 kg) therefore applies, per 40 CFR 370.20.

-U.S. CERCLA REPORTABLE QUANTITY (RQ): Sodium Hydroxide = 1000 lb (454 kg); Sodium Hypochlorite = 100 lb (45.4 kg).
+U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.

 U.S. TSCA INVENTORY STATUS: The components of this product are listed on the TSCA Inventory.